joelhulen/aqa-deploy/README.md

 ### Steps after deployment:

-     Once we have cluster deployed and AQA scripts run.
-We should copy the parquet files to blob storage account used by the cluster under data folder.
+     Once we have cluster deployed and AQA scripts run, we should copy the parquet files to blob storage account used by the cluster under data folder.